 THE SCIENCE OF RUNNING, KEEPING YOU RUNNING

-14 PRESENTATIONS OVER TWO DAYS WITH LEADERS IN THE FIELD OF RUNNING MEDICINE
+14 PRESENTATIONS OVER THREE DAYS WITH LEADERS IN THE FIELD OF RUNNING MEDICINE

 University of Wisconsin-Madison

 Karin Silbernagel, PT, PhD, ATC

 The Mountain Land Running Summit is being held at the Sheraton Park City near the heart of Park City, Utah.
 By mid-September, the Park City area is near the peak of one of the most beautiful displays of fall foliage in the mountain west.
 Groves of yellow-leaved Aspen trees line the slopes making it the perfect season for trail running, mountain biking and hiking at the peak of fall colors.
 And don't forget to bring the family!
 With attractions like an alpine coaster, zip lines, scenic lift rides, and several local golf courses, Park City is guaranteed to make everyone smile.